mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/9-calculator-project.md

 In this module, we learnt:

-* How to declare a variables
+* How to declare a variable
 * How to assign a value to a variable
 * How to do simple maths
 * How to use a `switch` statement.